 - If you're attending a popular event, dress for the weather.
 Lines to enter the convention center can be long, and the doormen aren't necessarily very sympathetic.

 - Wear layers.
-The temperature inside of the convention center can range from hot to cold and you'll be happy if you can adjust your attire and be comfortable.
+The temperature inside of the convention center can range from hot to cold.
+You'll be happy if you can adjust your attire and be comfortable.

 - Check your coat and luggage.
 You'll be happy you did once you're weighed down with all the brochures and swag you'll collect at the event.